clear-code/fluent-plugin-github-activities/README.md

   # Number of clients.
 This is `4` by default.
   clients 1

-  # Path to a file to store timestamp of last crawled activity
-  # for each user.
-If you don't specify this option, same records
-  # can be forwarded after the fluentd is restarted.
-  pos_file /tmp/github-activities.json

   # Base tag of forwarded records.
 It will be used as
   # <base_tag>.<activity type>, like: "github-activity.push",
   # "github-activity.StatusEvent", etc.